decimatedTomato/opengl/README.md

 - User input is handled awkwardly in general (many variables)
 - SEED_COUNT constant should be defined similarly in voronoi and shader code
 - The way that shaders are parsed prevents me from using a linter
+- Not sure if values are being read into the shader correctly but it doesn't really matter

 ### TODO
 - Fix issues if possible